Canon D60 vs T6

 |14.||Canon 300D||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D60 (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D60 and the T6 have been discontinued, but can regularly be found used on ebay.
 The D60 was replaced by the Canon 10D, while the T6 was followed by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D60 Manual (free pdf) or the online Canon T6 Manual.